chariguanaCode/universal-print-in-cpp/README.md

 If you encounter any issues or come up with nice improvements please report them on the Issue Tracker.

-Merge requests are welcome too :).
+Merge requests are welcome too :D

 ## Screenshots